 In 2006 President George W. Bush signed legislation that authorized the “Veterans First” approach that allowed the Department of Veterans Affairs (VA) the authority to conduct set-aside and sole source procurements with SDVOSBs.
 The law requires VA contracting to consider relevant SDVOSBs and VOSBs, respectively, ahead of other small business concerns when meeting its acquisition requirements.

 When using the SDVOSB sole source vehicle, an agency or organization uses a much easier and considerably shorter process.
-With a shorter process, the agency or organization save on process and time costs.
+This helps you cut down on process and time costs (woohoo!).

 Abbreviated decision process: a SDVOSB sole-source award can usually be processed in a matter of days.